Leaders in Neurofeedback

 Hayley’s first degree was a 2.1 BSc(Hons) in Human Neuroscience.
 She then earned a distinction in her MSc in Computational Neuroscience.

-Hayley is our lead practiioner in Egham, Surrey and Farnborough, Hampshire; she also supervises home training clients and operates our new clinic in Birmingham one day a week.
+Hayley is our lead practiioner in Egham, Surrey and Farnborough, Hampshire; she also supervises home training clients and oversees our new clinic in Birmingham.

 Kasia has a Master’s Degree in Exceptional Student Education, with a certification in Neurobiology.